archham/kube.wikijs/README.md

 ```

 # Install sitemap generator and ingress
+This is optional and on top of wiki setup.
+Problem is around by design and for ages, this is my simple workaround by not disturbing original setup.

 ```bash
 sed "s/__NS__/$NS/" wikijs_sitemap.yml | sed "s/__FQDN__/$FQDN/" | kubectl apply -f -
 sed "s/__NS__/$NS/" wikijs_sitemap_ingress.yml | sed "s/__FQDN__/$FQDN/" | kubectl apply -f -